 We are a wholly-owned subsidiary of Mediacom Communications Corporation.
-As of June 30, 2004, our cable systems passed approximately 1.45 million homes and served approximately 790,000 basic subscribers in four states.
-Many of our cable systems are located in markets that are contiguous with, or in close proximity to, cable systems owned and operated by Mediacom LLC, a wholly-owned subsidiary of our manager.
+As of June 30, 2004, our cable systems passed approximately 1.32 million homes and served approximately 702,000 basic subscribers in 22 states.
+Since commencement of our operations in March 1996, we have experienced significant growth by deploying a disciplined strategy of acquiring underperforming cable systems and improving their operating and financial performance.
+Many of our cable systems are located in markets that are contiguous with, or in close proximity to, cable systems owned and operated by Mediacom Broadband LLC, a wholly-owned subsidiary of our manager.

-In mid-2003, we completed our planned network upgrade program that significantly increased bandwidth and enabled interactivity.
+In mid-2003, we completed our network upgrade program that significantly increased bandwidth and enabled interactivity.
 Our upgraded network allows us to introduce additional programming and other products and services such as digital video, video-on-demand, high-definition television and broadband data access.
-We currently provide digital video services to approximately 223,000 subscribers, representing a penetration of approximately 28.2% of our basic subscribers.
-We also currently provide broadband data services to approximately 182,000 subscribers, representing a penetration of approximately 12.6% of our homes passed.
+We currently provide digital video services to approximately 150,000 subscribers, representing a penetration of approximately 21.4% of our basic subscribers.
+We also currently provide broadband data services to approximately 145,000 subscribers, representing a penetration of approximately 11.0% of our homes passed.
 Beginning in the first half of 2005, we plan to launch in certain of our markets Internet protocol telephony service, which is sometimes referred to as Voice-over-Internet-Protocol, or VoIP telephony.
 VoIP telephony will allow us to offer an attractive triple-play bundle of video, data and voice products and services.
 Bundled products and services offer our subscribers key benefits such as a single provider contact for provisioning, billing and customer care.

 We face increasing competition for our video programming services, most notably from direct broadcast satellite service, or DBS service providers.
-During the first six months of 2004, competitive pressure from DBS service providers intensified when they launched local television channels in additional markets representing an estimated 9% of our basic subscriber base.
-Since they have been permitted to deliver local television broadcast signals beginning in 1999, DIRECTV, Inc. and Echostar Communications Corporation, the two largest DBS service providers, have been gradually increasing the number of markets in which they deliver these local television signals.
-These "local-into-local" launches were usually accompanied by heavy marketing and advertising and were the primary cause of our loss of basic subscribers in recent periods including the first quarter of 2004.
-As of June 30, 2004, competitive local-into-local services in our markets covered an estimated 91% of our basic subscribers.
+During the first six months of June 30, 2004, competitive pressure from DBS service providers intensified when they launched local television channels in additional markets representing an estimated 31% of our basic subscriber base.
+Since they have been permitted to deliver local television broadcast signals beginning in 1999, DIRECTV, Inc. and Echostar Communications Corporation, the two largest DBS service providers, have been increasing the number of markets in which they deliver these local television signals.
+These "local-into-local" launches were usually accompanied by heavy marketing and advertising and were the primary cause of our loss of basic subscribers in recent periods including the second quarter of 2004.
+As of June 30, 2004, competitive local-into-local services in our markets covered an estimated 86% of our basic subscribers.